Apple Dumpling Pull-Apart Bread

 - Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch down dough.
 Turn onto a lightly floured surface.
 Roll into an 18x12-in. rectangle; spread apple mixture to within 1/2 in. of edges.
 Cut into twenty-four 3x3-in. squares.
-Make four stacks of six squares each; place stacks in a greased 9x5-in. loaf pan.
+Make four stacks of six squares each; place stacks on edge in a greased 9x5-in. loaf pan.
 Cover and let rise until doubled, about 45 minutes.
 Meanwhile, preheat oven to 350°.

 - Bake until well browned, 1-1/4 to 1-1/2 hours.
 For cider sauce, bring 3-1/2 cups cider and brown sugar to a boil.
 Cook, stirring, until sauce is reduced to 1 cup, about 25 minutes.
 For glaze, beat confectioners' sugar, cream cheese, 1/4 cup butter, 1 teaspoon vanilla and enough remaining apple cider to reach desired consistency.